ronghechen/ronghe-chen/content/blogs/amsterdam.md

   </button>
 </div>

 At this point, I was so tired that I went back to my Airbnb and took a nap.
-After I woke up at around dinner time, I got some noodles, walked around the streets of Amsterdam, did some cheese sampling, and basically just hung out with friends for the rest of the night.
+After I woke up at around dinner time, I got some noodles, walked around the streets of Amsterdam, did some cheese sampling, and went out with friends for the rest of the night.

 ## Sunday, August 11th